-- Activities individuals carry on without a reasonable expectation of profit (with some exceptions).
+- activities carried out without a reasonable expectation of profit.

 Groups within Groups

 There are three different types of businesses the definition captures (as determined by the number of employees): small, medium and large.

 - small businesses employ less than 20 staff;

 - medium businesses employ 20 to 199 staff; and

 As mentioned above, a large enterprise has 200 or more employees.
 By the time your company has reached this stage, you are likely to have a significant number of non-employee shareholders.
 However, once the number of non-employee shareholders exceeds 50, you must change your company structure from a private company to a public company.